MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-local-context.md

 ## Add parameters and values to local context

-To create enteries for local context, local context must be turned on, and you need to execute a command.

-Create a resource group and view new local context entries.
+To create enteries for local context, you need to execute an Azure CLI command of your choice that contains the parameters you want to store.
+For example, create a resource group and the `--location` and `--name` parameters are stored for future use.

 ```azurecli
 # with local context turned on, create a resource group